vswanlund/vswanlund.github.io/tag-mobile-sdks/android/acts.md

 2. Add the values supplied by the user for each <code>ActDataKey</code>:

-	Values must be added for each mandatory act data key.
+	Values must be added for at least each mandatory act data key.

 	<pre>// Add the user's value as a string
 	actTransactionDetails.addActDataValue(actDataKey, userValueString);</pre>